Malaga Island: History

-The island was bought by Eli Perry in 1818, though there are few records of continued ownership.
+The island was bought by Eli Perry in 1818 for $150, though there are few records of continued ownership.
 The island was mentioned twice in the family's deeds over the next hundred years, "and never in any of the Perry family wills".
 Tax records in Phippsburg found that no one had ever paid taxes on the island.
 In 1911, despite these questions on ownership, the Perry family ordered the residents to leave.
 The state then bought the island and evicted the islanders, paying them a relocation stipend.
 One family of seven and one other person were deemed feeble-minded and placed in an institution, although the accuracy of their diagnosis is disputed.

 Missionaries helping the Islanders had negotiated to buy the island from the Perry family in order to allow the residents to stay, but the governor outbid them and then evicted the residents.
 The governor's motivation is unclear, as he had previously pledged to help the community.
 It is speculated that this was a personal retribution against the missionaries, who had defeated him in a bitter political fight over Prohibition.

+In 1912, the state authorized advertising the sale of the island.

+The descendants of around fifty individuals once living on Malaga Island became scattered around different towns and cities in Maine.

+Following the eviction, the state of Maine tore down all structures on the island except for the schoolhouse, which was moved to nearby Louds Island.

 Recognition and legacy

 On April 7, 2010, Maine legislators finally issued an official statement of regret for the Malaga incident, but did so without notifying descendants and other stakeholders either before or after the fact.
 The "public" apology didn't become known to the public until nearly four months later, when an article appeared in a monthly magazine, Down East, which also procured a statement of regret by Governor John Baldacci.
+The island was listed on the National Register of Historic Places in 2023.

 In 2012, a retrospective exhibit at the Maine State Museum was opened by governor Paul LePage.
-In 2019–2020, the Tate Gallery in London presented an installation, Amalgam, by social practice artist Theaster Gates (b.
+From 2019–2020, the Tate Gallery in London presented an installation, Amalgam, by social practice artist Theaster Gates (b.
 1973) interpreting the history of Malaga.

-American novelist Paul Harding traces the history of the island and its people in This Other Eden.
+American novelist Paul Harding uses the history of the island and its people as inspiration for a fictional narrative in 2023's This Other Eden.
+Critics claimed the novel includes harmful myths about the island's residents that historians have tried to correct.

+Author Stephen Hemingway of Woolwich, Maine has used Malaga Island for his 2012 historical fiction novel, "The Malaga Chronicles."

+In the 2025 movie The History of Sound the main characters visit Malaga Island to collect folk songs before the community's eviction.
+The movie changes the date of the event from 1912 to 1920.